Woody Harrelson and Justin Theroux tackle Watergate in White House PlumbersMay 3 | 4 min read

 If you’re looking for a sharp, witty comedy that’s guaranteed to make you laugh, then look no further than Bloods.

-The Sky One comedy focuses on the unlikely pairing of two paramedics, Maleek and Wendy, who go about their working day with hilarious exchanges and laugh-out-loud situations.
+The Sky Comedy series focuses on the unlikely pairing of two paramedics, Maleek and Wendy, who go about their working day with hilarious exchanges and laugh-out-loud situations.

 Samson Kayo, who plays Maleek (and also created the show) and Absolutely Fabulous legend Jane Horrocks, who plays Wendy, spoke to BT.com and other press about getting a dream cast, the advantages of wearing a paramedic's uniform and laughing so hard that they were unable to film…